calacuda/rusty-tracker/README.md

 ## TODO

 - [ ] change key binds to enter edit mod then press enter to start placing a note
+- [ ] update synth to allow changing of the wavetables